DeniseChang9/UsingSurveyData/README.md

 - README.md: Overview of the project.

 ## LLM Usage
-No LLM was used of this
+No LLM was used for this repository